3 drown in river in Peddapalli district of Telangana | Law-Order

 The trio from Aitharajpalli village came to a river in Sultanabad mandal for bathing, the police said.

-Jogula Ashish (9) drowned and the two others jumped into the waters to save him but in vain, they said.
+Jogula Ashish (9) drowned and the two others jumped into the waters to save Ashish but in vain, they said.

 ''As the flow of water was high, Jogula Manoj (35) and Penta Rahul (20) too got drowned, they said.